-Releasing God's Power Gifts: Ten Foundations for Faith, Healing, and Miracles
+Releasing God's Power Gifts of Faith, Healing & Miracles

 Do you personally believe that the gifts of the Holy Spirit are for today?
 Specifically, do you believe that God is still blessing His Church today with gifts of healing, miracles, and “mountain-moving” faith?
 More than believing in them, are you seeing this type of heaven-sent power manifested?
 Most will answer “no.” In many Spirit-filled churches, we see the expression of prophecy, tongues and interpretation, and God-given words of knowledge.
 But, sad to say, many of the same churches are seeing very little expression of the power of God to heal and do miracles today.
 Yet there are simple foundational principles, which we will look at today, that will prepare you and your church for a release of God’s power in your ministries.

 Luke 9:52-55 And he sent messengers on ahead, who went into a Samaritan village to get things ready for him; but the people there did not welcome him, because he was heading for Jerusalem.
 When the disciples James and John saw this, they asked, “Lord, do you want us to call fire down from heaven to destroy them?”
 But Jesus turned and rebuked them.
 [NIV margin = Some manuscripts add: “And he said, ‘You do not know what kind of spirit you are of, for the Son of Man did not come to destroy men’s lives, but to save them.’”]

 - • The power gifts of the Holy Spirit have explosive potential, both for good and for bad.
 Consider James and John’s misguided desire to use the power of God to call down fire on some Samaritans who simply “did not welcome” Jesus!